Table of content

 3. News: Manage and display news articles on your website, ideal for organizing and categorizing content.

-4. All lightbox (ns_all lightbox): Adds a lightbox for displaying images and media in modal windows.
+4. All lightbox (ns_all lightbox): Adds a lightbox for images and media in modal windows.

 If you are working with a team on a TYPO3 website, it is important that everyone knows their role.
 This is where user roles come into play.

-In TYPO3, you (as administrator) can assign specific roles to team members so that everyone knows exactly what they are and are not allowed to do.
+In TYPO3, you can assign specific roles to team members.
+This way, everyone knows what they can and cannot do.
 This ensures a smooth workflow and ensures that content remains secure.

-Find out how to manage user roles here:
+Here you can find out how to manage user roles:

 - Administrators: you have full control over the website and can change anything and everything.